souravsoni1993/MVVM_Dagger2_Kotlin_sample/README.md

 # Sample
-# Life is awesome I love it.
+# Life is awesome I love it Alawys.